Sophie Hapak, M.D.

 Vezys Lab

-Graduate Students and Post Doctoral Fellows in the the Vezys lab study CD8 and CD4 T cell responses in autoimmunity and chronic infections.
+Graduate Students and Post-Doctoral Fellows in the Vezys lab study CD8 and CD4 T cell responses in autoimmunity and chronic infections.
 Specifically, the laboratory is examining how persistent interaction with cognate antigen impacts T cell selection, differentiation and survival.
-They observe and manipulate the dynamics of T cell responses specific for chronic viral infections or host derived self-proteins using MHC tetramers, adoptive transfer of transgenic T cells and fluorescence flow cytometry.
+They observe and manipulate the dynamics of T cell responses specific for chronic viral infections or host-derived self-proteins using MHC tetramers, adoptive transfer of transgenic T cells and fluorescence flow cytometry.